-2Health Insurance and technology fees are good faith estimates for the academic year.
+Health Insurance and technology fees are good faith estimates for the academic year.
 Amounts are subject to change when the actual amounts are determined in May.
 Technology fees include laptop and software requirements for the PhD degree program.

-Health insurance can be waived with proof of coverage by an acceptable group health insurance plan.
+Please refer to the section on Computer Use Policies for further information.
+The cost of health insurance represents the standard fee for a student without dependents.
 The deadline for adding insurance is December 1 annually.
 Students adding insurance after December 1 will be responsible for paying the out-of-pocket changes.

-Laboratory fees are being charged per course as applicable.
+\Laboratory fees are charged per course as applicable.